-Disney Plus streamer hits nearly 29M subscribers in 3 months
+Disney Plus hits nearly 29M subscribers in 3 months

 Disney Plus launched in November to compete with online video services like Netflix.
 Disney had 26.5 million Disney Plus subscribers as of Dec.
 28, the end of its fiscal first quarter.
 That grew to 28.6 million as of Monday, well on the way to Disney’s target of 60 million to 90 million worldwide by 2024.

 Original series on Disney Plus include the “Star Wars” series “The Mandalorian.”
-One of the hit characters from the show is one resembling a baby version of Yoda.
+One of the hit characters from the show resembles a baby version of Yoda.
 Disney CEO Bob Iger told analysts Tuesday that “Baby Yoda” consumer products will go on sale in the coming months.
 He said the “sensational response” to the character said a lot about Disney Plus.

 The company also said a second season for “The Mandalorian” is coming in October and said the priority for “Star Wars” going forward is through the streaming service.
 After 42 years, the franchise just concluded its nine-part core series with “Star Wars: The Rise of Skywalker” in theaters.
 Disney has said the next “Star Wars” theatrical movie, which is to be set outside the Skywalker saga, isn’t scheduled for release until 2022.